Thomas McCaul: After the Assembly

 In 1883, after Tomah became a city, he was elected its first mayor.
-He would serve in that office on several other occasions, and was elected once more in 1906 as the leader of a movement favoring construction of paving and sewers.
+He served in that office on several other occasions, and was elected once more in 1906 as the leader of a movement favoring construction of paving and sewers.

-He became active in the Democratic Party, and represented his county at events such as the state Democratic convention in 1894.
+He became active in the Democratic Party and represented his county at events such as the state Democratic convention in 1894.

 Death

-McCaul died on October 24, 1926 and is buried in Oak Grove Cemetery in Tomah.
+McCaul died on October 24, 1926, and is buried in Oak Grove Cemetery in Tomah.